-This article is updated multiple times a day and is available for free to non-subscribers as a public service.
+This article is updated daily and is available for free to non-subscribers as a public service.
 Please consider subscribing to the Star Tribune.

 As the pandemic spreads, we've asked readers what they most want to know.
 Our reporters have talked to the experts and answered some of the most pressing and popular questions.
 For daily updates, sign up for our newsletter.

-- Minnesota churches open for first time since March 18.
+- Minnesota reports double-digit COVID-19 deaths for first time since July 2.

 How many cases are there in Minnesota?

-Minnesota reported 504 new cases of COVID-19 and 33 new deaths Wednesday.
-The state's total number of confirmed cases so far is 22,464 — with 932 total deaths.
+Minnesota reported 738 new cases of COVID-19 and eight new deaths Friday.
+The state's total number of confirmed cases so far is 63,723 — with 1,693 total deaths.

 The map below shows a county-by-county breakdown, which is updated daily.
-(It may lag behind news reports due to the release of incomplete information.)
 The state is posting updates online and has created a phone hotline: 651-201-3920.

 How many cases are there in the world?
 The United States?

-Around the world, there have been more than 5.6 million confirmed cases and more than 354,000 deaths.
-The United States has more than 1.7 million cases, with more than 368,000 diagnosed in New York.
-The cumulative U.S. death toll climbed to more than 100,243 this week.
+Around the world, there have been more than 20.9 million confirmed cases and more than 755,000 deaths.
+The United States has more than 5.2 million cases.
+The cumulative U.S. death toll climbed to more than 167,133 this week.

-The New York Times is tracking U.S. cases, including a state-by-state breakdown of totals and how the illnesses were contracted.
+The New York Times is tracking U.S. cases, including a state-by-state breakdown of totals and trends.
 Johns Hopkins University has built an interactive dashboard tracking the spread of COVID-19 across the U.S. and the world.

 What's the best way to prepare?